-Fog installer command line options¶
+Fog installer command line options

 The FOG installer has quite a few command line options.
-See the output
+See the output below.
+You might want force FOG to setup the web interface via HTTPS, change the web root directory, or install to a non-default location.

 ./installfog.sh --help

-Usage: ./installfog.sh [-h?dEUuHSCKYXTFA] [-f <filename>] [-N <databasename>]
+Usage: ./installfog.sh [-h?odEUHSCKYyXTFl] [-f <filename>] [-N <databasename>]

 [-D </directory/to/document/root/>] [-c <ssl-path>]